Outdoor Power Equipment Safety

 A lumberjack starts a chainsaw on the ground.

-The biggest wealth of information on the proper operation of any piece of equipment is the owner’s manual.
-Before operating equipment, be sure to read through the manual thoroughly and review the proper operating procedure.
+The owner’s manual is the most considerable wealth of information on the proper operation of any piece of equipment.
+Before operating equipment, thoroughly review the manual and the correct operating procedure.
 Your owner’s manual will also cover the maintenance of the tool.

 Starting the Chainsaw